MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ------- -------------- ---------      --------------
 True    No             Success        {Common HTTP Features, Default Document, D...
 ```
 When the IIS installation has completed, exit the container by typing `exit`.
-This will return the PowerShell session to that of the container host.
+This returns the PowerShell session to that of the container host.

 ```powershell
 exit